 And also the context in which it is offered: for example, if at the time the gift is offered, the Company is considering doing a particular piece of business that may involve the third party – e.g. a tendering exercise.

 Below we set out certain guidelines with respect to the giving and receiving of gifts and hospitality.
 A register is maintained at the Company’s head office and all other business locations for the recording of all gifts given or received over a certain estimated minimum value and also for the recording of hospitality received in excess of a certain estimated minimum.
-The Chief Operating Officer shall be responsible for determining from time to time the appropriate thresholds.
+The Chief Executive Officer shall be responsible for determining from time to time the appropriate thresholds.

 The giving or receipt of gifts is not prohibited if the following requirements are met: